dscardoso/dscardoso.github.io/_pages/about.md

 Climate policy under uncertain post-tipping warming
 :

-Welfare Analysis in SIMPLE
+Welfare analysis in SIMPLE
 :  _with Thomas Hertel and Srabashi Ray_

-A global agricultural production-consumption-trade model calibrated to Baseline :  _with Manuel Jimenez, Hao Xiong, Ji Yong Kwon, and Russell Hillberry_
+A global agricultural model calibrated to Baseline Projections :  _with Manuel Jimenez, Hao Xiong, Ji Yong Kwon, and Russell Hillberry_

 # Other Publications